ajacquierbret/alchemy-potion-generator/README.md

 - Popper JS (1.15.0)

-Special thanks to "volcano" (StackOverflow) who contributed to this project.
+Special thanks to "volcanic" (StackOverflow) who contributed to this project.